Derkades/WebApp/README.md

 ### `MUSIC_MUSIC_DIR` (default `/music`)

 This directory should contain one subdirectory for each playlist.
-Directory names may be prefixed with `Guest-` to mark the playlist as a guest.
 Place audio files in these playlist directories.
 Creating directories inside playlist directories is not supported at this time.

 An example: